ethanruhe/high-performance-r/Tutorial.md

 + ```is.atomic()``` and ```is.list()``` return true if passed the expected object

 #### Atomic Vectors
-There are four common data types atomic vectors:
+There are four common data types that can be held in atomic vectors:
 ```{r}
 # Doubles are non-int numerics
 double_atomic <- c(10.0, 2, 1)